DaveVoorhis/Wrapd/README.md

 Embed schema migrations in your applications to automatically create or update their local databases on startup.

-Run schema migrations on servers to manually create or update their databases during new-version deployment.
+Run standalone schema migrations on servers to manually create or update their databases during new-version deployment.

 ### To build Wrapd ###